LASER MAINTENANCE & REPAIR TRAINING

 This is a comprehensive program on Laser Repair.
 It starts at the beginning and sets the foundation for learning laser optics and subassemblies in most systems, and teaches "bread and butter" alignments, PM's and troubleshooting on the "mainstay" lasers.
 It then focuses on more specific types of lasers and more in-depth procedures on ophthalmic lasers and systems such as Pulsed Dye and KTP lasers.
 The course emphasizes "hands-on" with LOTS of touching and doing, and works toward developing an underlying understanding of lasers and maintenance procedures, rather than rote rule memorization.
 This is truly a "Laser Mechanics" course.

 ADVANCED TRAINING - MAKE/MODEL SPECIFIC: Our week long course described above is the general laser repair course and will get you started with PM's and basic front line repairs on most of your lasers.
 We do offer separate Make/Model specific training and the general course is a pre-requisite to being accepted into these advanced classes.
-These can be done either on-site at your facility, or are given periodically in our Marathon Florida office, but are available only to alumni of the general Laser Repair Course.
+These can be done either on-site or at your facility, but are available only to alumni of the general Laser Repair Course.

 Pricing and Discounts: